Post Wed29Apr15 Keeping a lid on Things

 It was surprising to hear an instant broadcast for all to hear with such a specific assumption.

-After all, there was very limited information and several Caravans had recently departed Nabire - including the one piloted by our ex-colleague.
+After all, several Caravans had recently departed Nabire - including the one piloted by our ex-colleague.

-Losing a fuel cap would probably mean the pilot and ground crew had failed to properly check the cap after refuelling.
+Losing a fuel cap probably means the pilot and ground crew had failed to properly check the cap after refuelling.

-This would make pilot and ground crew look very unprofessional.
+This would make both pilot and ground crew look very unprofessional.

-Our tanks were half full and there no rain ....so little chance of fuel being sucked out of an uncovered tank nor any chance of fuel contamination.
+In PK-LTF, our tanks were half full and there was no rain ....so little chance of fuel being sucked out of an uncovered tank nor any chance of fuel contamination.

 All 7 Caravan pilots decided continue to their destinations – by then only 30 or so minutes away – and investigate after landing.